 Ashwagandha extract improved the audio-verbal working memory in people with bipolar disorder.

-Ashwagandha is a mood stabilizer for anxiety, depression and behavior in rats caused by social isolation.
+Ashwagandha is a mood stabiliser for anxiety, depression and behaviour in rats caused by social isolation.

 Ashwagandha extract has been used successfully in the treatment of OCD in mice.

 Ashwagandha has been shown to be effective in treating insomnia and the associated oxidative stress in mice.

 Ashwagandha had a significant stress-relieving effect in experiments with rats and the treated animals showed an improved stress tolerance.

 Ashwagandha extract reduced chronic, stress-related gastric ulcers more successfully than ranitidine, increased sex drive and cognitive impairments (rat experiments).

 Ashwagandha doubled swimming performance in rats and prevented the decrease in adrenal cortisol and ascorbic acid (when exposed to swimming).

 Ashwagandha has GABA mimetic properties.

 Ashwagandha has a sleep-promoting effect through a GABAergic mechanism.

 Ashwagandha belongs to a subset of the 'Rasayanas' (or Elixir) known as 'Medhya Rasayanas' (Medhya refers to the mental and mental or intellectual ability).